luminus-framework/luminus/resources/md/responses.md

 ### Response encoding

-By default [ring-middleware-format](https://github.com/ngrunwald/ring-middleware-format) middleware is used to infer the response type when a route returns a map containing the`:body` key:
+By default, [muuntaja](https://github.com/metosin/muuntaja) middleware library is used to infer the response type when a route returns a map containing the`:body` key:

 ```clojure
 (GET "/json" [] {:body {:foo "bar"}})
 ```

 The middleware is found in the `<app-name>.middleware` namespace of your application.
-The middleware function is called `wrap-formats`, and it enables support for `ring-middleware-format` using the JSON and Transit encodings.
+The middleware function is called `wrap-formats`:

 ```clojure
   (defn wrap-base [handler]